 up to 120 lbs

 ALL-IN-ONE CAR SEATS were introduced several years ago and have become very popular.
 As their namesake implies, they can rear-face for the infant phase, can then forward for the toddler phase, and then you can remove the straps and transform then into a high back booster.
 If you get an all-in-one car seat, it is the ONLY SEAT YOU WILL EVER NEED!
-One disadvantage during the infant phase is that these seats do not come out of vehicle and so you could not make a travel system with your stroller or carry them somewhere in their car seat.
+One disadvantage during the infant phase is that these seats do not come out of the vehicle and so you could not make a travel system with your stroller or carry them somewhere in their car seat.
+I would also highly advise you purchase 2 all-in-one car seats if you have more than one vehicle that will often be driving with your child – these seats can be bulky and are not meant to be swapped between vehicles often.
+See one of our favorite seats below – the Britax One-4-Life!

 Another cool thing about all-in-one seats is that they typically expire in 10 years (vs the typical 5-7 years) of other types of car seats.